awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Specify the number of CPU cores with the `coreCount` feature name, and specify whether multiple threads per core are enabled with the `threadsPerCore` feature name\.

-You can view the valid processor values for a particular instance class by running the [DescribeOrderableDBInstanceOptions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOrderableDBInstanceOptions.html) action and specifying the instance class for the `DBInstanceClass` parameter\.
+You can view the valid processor values for a particular instance class by running the [DescribeOrderableDBInstanceOptions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOrderableDBInstanceOptions.html) operation and specifying the instance class for the `DBInstanceClass` parameter\.

 In addition, you can use the following actions for DB instance class processor information:
 + [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) – Shows the processor information for the specified DB instance\.